The 12 Best MIDI Keyboards in 2019 [Buying Guide]

 - IK Multimedia iRig Keys Compact ($)

 Buying MIDI keyboards is never easy because of the range of options and price tags.
-You can splurge $3,000 for a Kurzweil or get a starter Korg for under $50.
+You can splurge $3,000+ for a Kurzweil or get a starter M-Audio for under $xx.

 I’ll walk you through the entire buying process for MIDI keyboards in this in-depth guide.
 I’ll show you the best MIDI keyboard controllers for musicians on a budget.
 I’ll also share the top options for buying the best MIDI keyboards in the high-end category.